kapouer/notemplate-archive/README.md

 Parameters
 ----------

 * archive
   Boolean or String
   If false, notemplate-archive just returns.
-  If true, defaults to "link, script, img".
+  If true, defaults to "link, script, img, xhr".
 * root
   Root directory for the archive.
   String.
 Defaults to current page basename.
 * mangler
 	function(uri, cb) return falsey or string or object or array